roboflow/inference/docs/enterprise/active-learning/active_learning.md

 ## Sampling Strategies

-`inference` make it possible to configure the way data is selected for registration.
-One may configure one or more sampling strategies within Active Learning configuration.
+`inference` makes it possible to configure the way data is selected for registration.
+One may configure one or more sampling strategies during Active Learning configuration.
 We support five strategies for sampling image data for use in training new model versions.
 These strategies are:

 * [Random sampling](./random_sampling.md): Images are collected at random.